Nottingham City Police

 Nottingham City Police, originally founded as the Borough of Nottingham Police, was a UK police force created under the Municipal Corporations Act 1835 in the style of Robert Peel's Metropolitan Police which initially launched in 1836.
 This initial force failed and was re-founded successfully in 1841.
 It had responsibility for law enforcement within the geographic area as defined by the boundaries of the city of Nottingham.

-Under the Police Act 1964 the force was compulsorily amalgamated with Nottinghamshire County Police to form the Nottinghamshire Combined Constabulary, now re-named Nottinghamshire Police.
+Under the Police Act 1964 the force was compulsorily amalgamated with Nottinghamshire County Police to form the Nottinghamshire Combined Constabulary, now renamed Nottinghamshire Police.

 Founding and early history

-The force was founded originally in 1836 with a body of 3 police officers working days and 12 police officers working evenings.
+The force was founded originally in 1836 with a body of three police officers working days and 12 police officers working evenings.
 The previously existing system of night watchmen was retained for the hours of darkness.
 The force operated under the existing High Constable William Barnes who had held the traditional position of authority in the borough since 1833.
-The force failed after 5 years, with internal rivalries between the different shifts and general incompetence on the parts of the watchmen leading to its lack of efficiency.
+The force failed after five years, with internal rivalries between the different shifts and general incompetence on the parts of the watchmen leading to its lack of efficiency.

 Trips by the town's authorities to neighbouring Derby to observe their new police force in action prompted the Nottingham Corporation to disband the force baring the three 'day police' officers.
-They re-launched a new force in 1841 with 47 officers, including 1 Inspector and 12 Constables for the day and 4 Inspectors and 30 Constables for nights.
+They re-launched a new force in 1841 with 47 officers, including an Inspector and 12 Constables for the day and four Inspectors and 30 Constables for nights.
 When this force hit the beat they were far more successful.

-The force was further reviewed in 1851 and expanded to now 2 Inspectors, 5 Sergeants and 53 Constables.
+The force was further reviewed in 1851 and expanded to two Inspectors, five Sergeants and 53 Constables.
 It would also now have a Superintendent “who shall have no other duties than the management of the Police Force”.
 Supt.
 William Reddish was appointed at a salary of £150 plus house and coal.
 William Barnes retained his position as High Constable but had no more involvement with running the force.
 The review also introduced a Criminal Investigation Department to the force for the first time.